jeffskwang/TopoBlender/README.md

 # TopoBlender
-Python script to render images of topography using Blender
+Python script that renders images of topography using Blender

 ## What does this mean?
 - Python - a coding language